silica-dev/silicasandwhich/README.md

 #### Amateur developer, graphics designer(ish), and connessieur of bad silica-based puns

 ### Proficient in:
-- shell script (bash files and .bat files mostly)
+- shell script
 - Python
+- Java
 - FIRST FRC wpilib programming
-- Basic unity stuff and C#
+- Unity and C#
-- gmod lua scripting
+- Lua scripting
 - linux

 ### Projects
 - FRC Team 3487's robot code
-- pyverman: a python version manager I created because I didn't like the existing options
+- pyverman: a python version manager I created because I didn't like the existing options.
-- silicons: an icon set that was designed to be flat yet detailed.
-I'm trying to work more on it, but I am both in need of help and creative ideas
+- REVDigitMXPDisplay: Java bindings to control the REV Digit MXP Display with WPILib.
 - silicon cursors: a cursor set designed to be colorful and flat.
 I think I broke it with my last few commits, and I got really mad the last time I tried working on it, so it's in limbo for now.
-- bibata cursor translucent: a translucent varient of the popular bibata cursor theme. includes windows and linux functionality
+- bibata cursor translucent: a translucent varient of the popular bibata cursor theme. includes windows and linux functionality.

 ### Miscellaneous
 - Feel free to  email me at silicasandwhich@gmail.com if you need to get a hold of me